gibu-george/NICS-XY-scan/README.md

 - Gaussian input file:
   `input_with_Bq_<height>.com`

 Ready for Gaussian NMR calculations.
+Before submitting the calculation edit the ncores, mem, and the level of theory for the calculation.

 ---